AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 AFL_LLVM_SKIP_NEVERZERO=1
 ```

-If the target does not have extensive loops or functions that are called a lot
+If the target does not have extensive loops or functions that are called a lot,
 then this can give a small performance boost.

 Please note that the default counter implementations are not thread safe!